quixio/quix-docs/docs/platform/tutorials/data-science/5-run.md

 7. Ensure the `output` is set to `NY-bikes-prediction`.

-8. Click `Save as project`.
+8. Click `Save as Application`.

-	This will save the code for this service to your workspace.
+	This will save the code for this service to your environment.

 !!! note "Free Models"